 The initial collapses affect the long-term changes of the morphology in the estuary.
-The sediment transport direction and magnitude at the collapsed locations (Figure 5) determines the distribution of the collapsed sediment and the bed elevation difference (Figure 7a).
+The sediment transport direction and magnitude at the collapsed locations (Figure 5) determine the distribution of the collapsed sediment and the bed elevation difference (Figure 7a).
 The bed elevation changed majorly around the shoal margin collapse locations (Figure 7a).
-Sediment is locally distributed in the landward and seaward direction from its original location.
-Interesting long-term effects are observed when the disturbances enter areas that accommodate less sediment transport but are morphodynamically active and control sediment division, i.e., the junctions seaward or landward of the channel.
-Here, the bed elevation is not only affected in the longitudinal direction but also in the transverse direction into connected channels (Figure 7a), i.e., effectively following the sediment vectors.
+Sediment is locally distributed in the landward and seaward directions

+Figure 6.
+Development of shoal margin collapse scar and deposit volumes normalized by its initial volume at various locations for the Delft3D simulation in the first year (see locations in Figure 1a).
+The observed shoal margin collapse of 2014, close to the modeled location I, is shown for comparison (see Van Schaick, 2015). (a) Filling of the scar varies with location but is never completed within a single morphological year. (b) Deposit removal is faster than scar filling.
+In particular, shoal margin collapses in secondary channels develop slowly, for example, tidal flats of Brouwerplaat (E) and Molenplaat (F), and the less dynamic landward part of the estuary, Verdronken Land van Saeftinghe (J).
+Wiggles indicate effects of neap-spring tidal cycles from its original location.
+Interesting long-term effects are observed when the disturbances enter areas that accommodate less sediment transport but are morphodynamically active and control sediment division, that is, the junctions seaward or landward of the channel.
+Here the bed elevation is not only affected in the longitudinal direction but also in the transverse direction into connected channels (Figure 7a), that is, effectively following the sediment vectors.
 For example, the collapse at location B changes the bed morphology of both landward channels compared to the control run, which also appears at the landward direction of location H (Figure 7a).

 On a longer timescale, the shoal margin collapses affect the dynamics of the system.
-A total volume change of 4.53·10 m3 was observed compared to the control run, in which less than 10% of the volume comes from the initial collapses.
-The width-averaged mean bed level difference between scenario 2 and the control run shows that changes excite, i.e., grow, over time (Figure 7b).
+A total volume change of $4.53 \cdot 10^8$ m was observed compared to the control run, in which less than 10% of the volume comes from the initial collapses.
+The width-averaged mean bed level difference between scenario 2 and the control run shows that changes excite, that is, grow, over time (Figure 7b).
 In the beginning, there is a slight difference between the runs, which was also demonstrated with the 2014 collapse.
-But on the long-term, the mean bed elevation between scenario 2 and the control run varies more than a meter (Figure 7b).
+But on the long term, the mean bed elevation between scenario 2 and the control run varies more than a meter (Figure 7b).
 This is primarily the result of migration of the junction around location C and landward of location H (Figure 7a).
 Following the tracer sediment along the estuary gives more insights into the dominant migrating direction of the disturbance (Figure 7c).
-The dominant direction depends on location, but is generally landwards for the seaward collapses and seawards for the more landward collapses.
+The dominant direction depends on location but is generally landward for the seaward collapses and seaward for the more landward collapses.
 This corresponds with the dominant sediment transport direction shown in Figure 5.
-Bed elevation changes even occur in the locations where no sediment originated from the shoal margin collapse is located, e.g., at 25 km (Figure 7b,c).
+Bed elevation changes even occur in the locations where no sediment originated from the shoal margin collapse is located, for example, at 25 km (Figures 7b and 7c).
 This location corresponds to one of the channel junctions.

-4.3.2 Multiple yearly collapses
+4.3.2.
+Multiple Yearly Collapses